kylejray/kylejray.github.io/_posts/2023-06-21-mpi_tutorial.markdown

 ### unashamedly parallel computing

-For several years, I have been satisfied by running parallel processes that don't need to talk to eachother.
+For a couple of year, I have been satisfied by running parallel processes that don't need to talk to each other.
 Mostly, I run large sims to get good statistics, and so this works totally fine.
-However, some of my more recent ideas to speed up some search algoithms will involve real comunication.
-In service of this, I am finally giving up my "embarassing only" policy when it comes to multi-node computing.
+However, some of my more recent ideas to speed up some search algorithms will involve real communication.
+In service of this, I am finally giving up my "embarrassing only" policy when it comes to multi-node computing.

 ### The goal
-In order to try this out, I have set up what I think is a very simple task that requires the processes to talk to eachother (It also captures the core action of what I want to use it for, but that's just gravy).
+In order to try this out, I have set up what I think is a very simple task that requires the processes to talk to each other (It also captures the core action of what I want to use it for, but that's just gravy).

 The code we are going to work on is simple: a guessing game.
-Each process will be given the task of guessing digits that havent been guessed by any of the other processes yet.
+Each process will be given the task of guessing digits that haven't been guessed by any of the other processes yet.
 They will go on guessing until all the 1-9 positive integers have been guessed.

 While the goal is easy enough, actually making it happen is another matter.
-Take a look at the minimal working example below.
+Take a look at the minimal "working" example below.
 Despite the pleothera of example MPI scripts online, I promise you that they wont just do what you want them to do out of the box if you aren't doing *exactly* what the examples already do.
-The code below actualy comes at the expense of a lot of trial and error--despite looking very simple.
+The code below actually comes at the expense of a lot of trial and error--despite looking very simple.

 {% highlight python %}